SESAME-Synchrotron/CCD/docs/source/Computing.rst

 Steps to connect via VNC:

-Establishing a VNC network is a quite long and specific process, I recommend the looking up how to install a VNC viewer on Linux and access it through you own OS (Windows or MacOS).
+Establishing a VNC network is a quite long and specific process, I recommend looking up how to install a VNC viewer on Linux and access it through you own OS (Windows or MacOS).
 Here are some links that should be helpful:

 - https://cat.pdx.edu/platforms/windows/remote-access/vnc-to-linux/